status-im/status-web/apps/website/docs/messaging-and-web3-browser/delete-a-chat-with-someone.md

 ---
-id: 626
+id: 317
-revision: 0
+revision: '0'
 language: en
+title: Delete a chat with someone
 ---

-# Share a group chat

 :octicons-tools-24: In progress